-- For management options, right-click the icon of the device that you want to manage. - If all devices are not shown, click the Refresh icon to update the screen. - Move your cursor over a device icon to view more information about the device.
+- 4. To view management options, right-click the icon of the device that you want to manage.
+If all devices are not shown, click the Refresh icon to update the screen. - 5.
+To view more information about a device, move your cursor over a device icon.